Some restaurants change New Year’s Eve plans amid growing number of COVID-19 cases - NewsBreak

 Cache Restaurant will be hosting a dinner this year instead of their annual party.

-“I think the more we congregate, the more issues we will have later on,” Cache Restaurant Event Coordinator Bonna Sanathong said.
+“I think the more we congregate, the more issues we will have later on,” said Cache Restaurant Event Coordinator Bonna Sanathong.

 Sanathong says a dinner allows the venue to space out customers.
 She says all staff will be required to wear masks as well.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’